 When you are vacationing with Maine Kayak, there is an abundance of Maine historical cultural sites and majestic coastlines to explore with your family and friends.
 Pemaquid Point has many activities including ocean kayaking trips, river and lake kayaking tours, kayaking lessons and kayak rentals, and stand up paddle board rentals with Maine Kayak.

 Outdoor adventure and culture abounds with ocean and freshwater fishing spots, beach and lake swimming (including the famous Bristol Mills swimming hole), boat charters for seal and puffin watches, ferries to offshore Maine coastal islands, art galleries and hand-made crafts, museums and historical sites.
 Lodging varies from cozy coastal cottages to grand seaside Inns.
 And the Pemaquid Peninsula is a great Maine seafood dining destination, with lobster shacks and oyster farms galore.
+Feel free to check out our current kayaking events page.

 Maine Kayak’s Favorite Establishments